Researched by licensed + unbiased insurance experts. Learn More

 If you’ve been approved for Medicaid benefits, then congratulations.
 But doctors are not required to accept Medicaid payment.
 Why?
 It requires more paperwork for them, and Medicaid reimbursements can be less than other forms of insurance.
 What can you do?

 - Remember that there are presently over 70,000,000 people on Medicaid.
 Therefore, many doctors are indeed treating people with Medicaid coverage.

 - If you already have a doctor you like, explain to him or her that you recently received Medicaid.
-They might continue to see you as a patient, even if they are not accepting other new patients on Medicaid.
+They may continue to see you as a patient, even if they are not accepting other new patients on Medicaid.
 After all, you are an established patient of theirs.

-- You might have to put a little effort into finding doctors in your area who accept Medicaid payment.
+- You may have to put a little effort into finding doctors in your area who accept Medicaid payment.
 Try searching the physician finder websites in your area, ask your Medicaid contact person, and call individual doctors’ offices.

 - If a doctor’s office says they don’t accept Medicaid, ask for a referral to a practice that does accept new Medicaid patients.